History of the Technion – Israel Institute of Technology: First plans

-From the outset, The Zionist movement had a vision of the creation of a Jewish University in the historic land of Israel.
-Jews were often barred from technical or scientific training, and without these skills and a grounded education in engineering, the Zionist vision of creating a nation would remain just a dream.
+From the outset, the Zionist movement had a vision of the creation of a Jewish University in the historic land of Israel.
+Jews were often barred from technical or scientific training, and these skills and a grounded education in engineering were seen as a key to building a Zionist nation.

 In 1902, Theodor Herzl envisioned Haifa as "a great park....with an overhead electrical train.... a city of magnificent homes and public institutions all made possible by applied science, engineering and technology."
 (Altneuland) Herzl infused political Zionism with a new and practical urgency.
-By the fifth Zionist congress in 1901, the pressure was on to found a number of cultural institutions and a resolution was adopted for a "fundamental survey of the question of founding a Jewish university."
+By the fifth Zionist congress at the Stadtcasino Basel in Switzerland in 1901, the pressure was on to found a number of cultural institutions and a resolution was adopted for a "fundamental survey of the question of founding a Jewish university."

 A group of three young men in their twenties: Martin Buber of Vienna, student of philosophy and Zionist; Berthold Feiwel of Berlin – political writer and editor and Chaim Weizmann – formed a caucus emphasizing the need for a Jewish university with a first objective of education in technology.
 They produced a document pointing out the difficulties of Jewish youth who sought admission to universities where they lived.
 The lack of opportunities for technical studies, they wrote, was much more serious for Jewish students than in other studies.
 The problem was "eminiently economic and social".
 It meant that in Russia, the Jews were practically excluded from technical professions with the result that they were pushed into commercial occupations.

 The plan was to set up a preparatory Technikum, in part to train students for the university and in part to serve as an independent institution for the training of young people in technical, agricultural and similar professions.
 Graduates would be the basis for establishing and maintaining a Jewish industry.

 In 1903, 60,000 Jews of Palestine had just held elections for the first national democratic assembly, the grandfather of the present Knesset (Israel's parliament).
 It was called the Knessiah Rishonah (1st assembly).
 This gathering was special as a first grass-roots attempt to set up the structures of Jewish self-government.
 Zionist leader Dr. Menahem Ussishkin used the occasion to deliver a keynote address in which he expressed the urgency for an institution of higher education in Palestine.
 The convention supported a resolution for the establishment of a polytechnical institute in Palestine and the Technion – Israel Institute of Technology (at least on paper) was born.

 Paul Nathan of the Hilfsverein der deutschen Juden ("Relief Organization of German Jews"), played a central role in bringing together diverse Jewish groups under the Technikum umbrella, and in raising resources.